SHIITAKE

 Those subjects also showed a 55% reduction in plasma triglycerides.[24]

-Notably, these benefits occurred without reducing food intake, indicating improved metabolic efficiency rather than just appetite suppression.[24]
+Notably, these potential benefits occurred without reducing food intake, indicating improved metabolic efficiency rather than just appetite suppression.[24]

 Shiitake have been comprehensively studied for their potential to support detoxification through various mechanisms: